nickredding/cordova-plugin-apple-watch-link/README.md

 ```
 #### Issue Swift log messages (iOS)

 Swift log messages are issued by the plugin communication framework.
-Other iOS application code can access the logging capabilities as follows:
+Other iOS Swift application code can access the logging capabilities as follows:
 ```
 func swiftLog(_ msg: String)
 //	Send the message msg to the iOS Xcode and Javascript consoles